gnolang/gno/docs/gno-tooling/cli/gnodev.md

   the **examples** folder and any user-specified paths.
 - **Web Interface Server**: Gnodev automatically starts a `gnoweb` server on [`localhost:8888`](https://localhost:8888).
-- **Balances and Keybase Customization**: Users can specify balances, load from a balances file or create temporary users.
+- **Balances and Keybase Customization**: Users can set balances, load from a file, or add users via a flag.
 - **Hot Reload**: Gnodev monitors the **examples** folder and any specified for file changes, reloading and automatically restarting the node as needed.
 - **State Maintenance**: Gnodev replays all transactions in between reloads,